metal3-io/metal3-docs/design/metal3host-controller.md

         // +optional
         AutomatedCleaningMode *string `json:"automatedCleaningMode,omitempty"`
     }
+    '''

 #### metal3hostDeployment

+    '''golang
     // Metal3HostDeploymentSpec defines the desired state of Metal3HostDeployment.
 	type Metal3HostDeploymentSpec struct {
 		// Number of desired machines.
 Defaults to 1.
 		// This is a pointer to distinguish between explicit zero and not specified.